teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 Working three-language examples live in `plugins/scripts/examples-v2/`:
-`fortune.pl` (Perl, includes a Master-gated command), `coin.py` (Python, anti-abuse cap), `lart.tcl` (Tcl, dependency-free — in loving memory of every Eggdrop that ever ran one), and `greeter.tcl` (Tcl, the event
+`fortune.pl` (Perl, includes a Master-gated command), `coin.py` (Python, anti-abuse cap), `lart.tcl` (Tcl, dependency-free — in loving memory of every Eggdrop that ever ran one), `greeter.tcl` (Tcl, the event
-showcase: no command at all, one declared `channel_join_observed`, an is_self guard, and a warm welcome for everyone else).
+showcase: no command at all, one declared `channel_join_observed`, an is_self guard, and a warm welcome for everyone else), `karma.py` (Python, the stateful one: `thanks <nick>` and `karma`, a read-modify-write on `data.storage`, self-thanks refused, and its own ceiling kept well under the bot's 256-key limit by dropping the quietest entries), and `daily.tcl` (Tcl, three mechanisms in one: `plugin_cron_observed`, operator config for channel/hour/text, and the last announced day in storage so a restart never announces twice).